nicobou/shmdata/doc/workshop/workshop.rst

 shmdata writer, jack and puredata
 ---------------------------------
-Objective: getting audio from puredata into a GStreamer pipeline and playing with jack (maybe not the best use of shmdata here ;)
-Know issue: pd blocksize must be equal or higher than jack blocksize
+Objective: same as previous but playing playing through jack (ok, maybe not the best use of shmdata here ;) Know issue: pd blocksize must be equal or higher than jack blocksize

 $ /usr/bin/jackd -r -dalsa -dhw:1,0 -r44100 -p64 -n2 -Xseq